-Using a menstrual cup is one of my top zero waste swaps alongside the safety razor and reusable cotton pads mentioned previously in this zero waste series.
-In terms of period protection, it’s definitely the most convenient and least waste producing option but there is a little controversy surrounding them with a lot of people thinking the idea of them is gross or not suitable for them, so they’re not exactly the most glamorous product…But has an old used tampon ever looked glamorous to you?
+Using a menstrual cup is one of my top zero waste swaps and, in terms of period protection, it’s definitely the most convenient and least waste producing option but there is a little controversy surrounding them.
+A lot of people find even just the idea of them gross and don’t even want to hear about it, so they’re not exactly the most glamorous product…But has an old used tampon ever looked glamorous to you?
 No. Periods ain’t all that glamorous half the time so I think we can forgive the cup for it’s off-putting reputation and definitely don’t judge it until you’ve tried it yourself.
 If you’re reading this blog, then I’m going to assume you’re at least a little bit curious!

 The OrganiCup is made from clear, medical grade silicone (yay, no pesticides and bleaches!) and comes in a cardboard box that has all the instructions you need printed on it.
 When you open it up, the box unfolds with information for each step printed on the inside and the cup itself comes in a lovely little cotton bag.
 This is another one of my favourite things about using the cup because whilst it sounds scary, it’s so subtle and unassuming unlike the loud colours and branding of most period products that have different flows categorised by a different, somehow even brighter neon colours than the last one.
 There are two different sizes to choose from, basically dependant on whether you’ve given birth or not but make sure you check this because each company has their own way of sizing.
 Before using for the first time, you can sterilize your cup in boiling water for a few minutes which you can also repeat in-between your cycles.